-Company name reservation: done with the AMR business registration authorities in the target locality.
+Business names should be reserved with the Administration for Market Regulation (AMR) in the target locality.
 An FIE will need to adopt a Chinese company name according to a standard form, normally consisting of four elements:

 Establishing a business in China is more complex and time-consuming than in many western jurisdictions.
 The process is even more burdensome for foreign than for domestic investors.

-Ancillary registrations: Newly-registered businesses should file for registration with various government departments for a number of additional registration certificates within 30 days after the business license is issued.
+Newly registered businesses must file for registration with various government departments for a number of additional registration certificates including:

-Foreign exchange controls are a critical factor in the planning of both investments and operations in China, and proposed cross-border fund flow of any type should be evaluated from this perspective early in the planning process.
+Foreign exchange controls are a critical factor in the planning of both investments and operations in China.
+Any proposed cross-border fund flow of any type should be evaluated from this perspective early in the planning process.

 Because of animosity to private property ownership during Mao's time, China's land registration and transfer infrastructure are still fairly imperfectly and irregularly developed.
 As a result, the process of obtaining land and buildings is often complex and costly.
 The situation is usually better on the developed east coast, in urban areas and in segregated economic development or industrial zones.

 Because of this, new facility builds by FIEs are almost always located in development zones.